-We soon arrive in France and moor in Strasbourg, capital of the Alsace region.
+We soon arrive in France and moor in Strasbourg, the capital of the Alsace region.
 This afternoon we have a walking tour of its picturesque Old Town, bisected by canals and made up of a maze of narrow streets lined with timber-framed houses and sculptured portals.
-Unforgettable sites include the stupendous Gothic Notre-Dame Cathedral, multi-towered Ponts Couverts – covered bridges – and the pretty Petite France quarter of pastel-coloured former artisans’ houses lining the canals.
-Don’t be surprised if you’re tempted to linger a while in a typical Alsatian café to sample some of the region’s world-famous wines – a crisp Riesling or that particular speciality of Alsace, spicy Gewürztraminer.
-Back on board this evening there’s a truly memorable occasion – the ‘Captain’s Dinner’, featuring delicious specialities of the countries and regions we visit during our cruise.
+Unforgettable sites include the stupendous Gothic Notre-Dame Cathedral, multi-towered Ponts Couverts – covered bridges – and the pretty Petite France quarter of pastel-colored former artisans’ houses lining the canals.
+Don’t be surprised if you’re tempted to linger a while in a typical Alsatian café to sample some of the region’s world-famous wines – a crisp Riesling or that particular specialty of Alsace, spicy Gewürztraminer.
+Back on board this evening there’s a truly memorable occasion – the ‘Captain’s Dinner’, featuring delicious specialties of the countries and regions we visit during our cruise.

 Your final day cruising is spent gliding through the dramatic scenery of the rift valley separating the Vosges and Black Forest mountains.
 We arrive at the ancient town of Breisach, whose historic heart is surrounded by stone ramparts and dominated by the impressive Saint Stephan’s Cathedral.

-This afternoon you drive through some of Central Europe’s most stunning scenery – the Black Forest Mountains.
+Later you drive through some of Central Europe’s most stunning scenery – the Black Forest Mountains.
 This is a fabled landscape of rugged valleys, white-water rivers, cascading waterfalls and rolling hillsides covered with huge, densely packed pine trees – exactly as you expect it to be.
 Our destination is the idyllic village of Titisee, nestling on the shores of its crystal-clear lake.

 Rejoining the ship, we resume our stately passage upriver.
 As the sun sets and the riverside lights begin to twinkle there are wonderful views over the imposing Vosges massif.
 You enjoy this evening’s dinner en route to Switzerland and our next mooring at Basel.

 For many today will be the highlight of the cruise.
 You first take the short drive to Lucerne, often considered Switzerland’s most beautiful city, spectacularly situated among stunning mountain views.
-It has been attracting well-heeled visitors for two centuries, including our very own Queen Victoria.
-Highly recommended is an invigorating stroll along the Chapel Bridge, a unique covered wooden walkway crossing the lake, supported by stilts and lined with colourful flower-filled window boxes.
+It has been attracting well-heeled visitors for two centuries, including Queen Victoria.
+Highly recommended is an invigorating stroll along the Chapel Bridge, a unique covered wooden walkway crossing the lake, supported by stilts and lined with colorful flower-filled window boxes.
 Not only is it the city’s most iconic structure, it’s a superb way to absorb Lucerne’s regal atmosphere.

 As you enter the Bernese Oberland the views become ever more breathtaking.
 This is the grand alpine heart of Europe with some of the finest mountain scenery on earth, described by the composer Mendelssohn as ‘the most wonderful of all in this unbelievably beautiful country’.
-On viewing the legendary snow-capped peaks of the Eiger, Mönch and Jungfrau you’ll be quite simply awestruck.
+On viewing the legendary snow-capped peaks of the Eiger, Mönch, and Jungfrau you’ll be quite simply awestruck.
 We then ascend by mountain railway for more extraordinary vistas, with the crystal-clear lakes reflecting the grassy meadows and lush forests below.
 This truly magical landscape is sure to enchant you.
 Please note, temperatures will be significantly lower at altitude, even during the summer months, so it’s advisable to pack suitable clothing.
 Lunch is not included on this full day excursion; however the ship will offer a packed lunch.

 We leave our cruise ship and take the train to historic Chur at the heart of Graubünden, the largest canton in Switzerland.
 As we leave behind Basel’s city skyline the scenery becomes ever more picturesque – a wild landscape of deep isolated valleys, sheer rocky summits and thick pine forests.
 Glittering sunlight pours from the blue skies above on to sparkling glaciers oozing from the lofty summits; this is truly some of the most awe-inspiring mountain scenery in the world.

-We arrive in Switzerland’s oldest city, nestled in a forested valley with the Alps rising like an amphitheatre around it.
-Chur has been inhabited for over 5,000 years; the Celts, Romans, Ostrogoths and Franks have all ruled here due to its strategic position as a gateway to high alpine passes and important trade routes.
+We arrive in Switzerland’s oldest city, nestled in a forested valley with the Alps rising like an amphitheater around it.
+Chur has been inhabited for over 5,000 years; the Celts, Romans, Ostrogoths, and Franks have all ruled here due to its strategic position as a gateway to high alpine passes and important trade routes.
 Its characterful Old Town is a maze of winding cobbled alleys, handsome townhouses, refreshing fountains and quiet courtyards.
 Set high above the streets, its rising spires puncturing the sky, is the magnificent Cathedral of Saint Mary’s Ascension, a fascinating mix of Gothic and Romanesque styles with a fantastically ornate interior.

 There’s free time to explore the city at your leisure.
 We stay one night at the historic Hotel Stern Chur, with breakfast.

-After breakfast we embark on an unforgettably scenic and spectacular rail journey – the legendary Glacier Express.
+After breakfast, we embark on an unforgettable scenic and spectacular rail journey – the legendary Glacier Express.
 Our starting point at Chur is the lowest point of the route to Zermatt and the iconic Matterhorn, Switzerland’s most famous mountain and a ‘must-see’ highlight for many.
 The train first winds its way through the ‘Swiss Grand Canyon’, a dramatic section of the Upper Rhine where the river has carved deep into an eerie landscape of white rocks, climbing ever higher along the Oberalp Pass to a height of 6,673 feet.

-At this altitude the mountain landscape becomes ever more eye-catching – lush wild flower meadows are studded with tiny shepherds’ shelters, dense forests sweep up scree-covered mountainsides and snow-capped mountains glisten in the sunshine.
+At this altitude the mountain landscape becomes ever more eye-catching – lush wildflower meadows are studded with tiny shepherds’ shelters, dense forests sweep up scree-covered mountainsides and snow-capped mountains glisten in the sunshine.
 You could be lucky and catch a glimpse of an elusive ibex or chamois negotiating a rocky ledge, or even a golden eagle soaring high above.

 It’s impossible not to marvel at the engineering achievements as the track traverses jaw-dropping precipices and snakes into tunnels hewn through mountain walls into the Upper Rhône Valley, with dramatic views at every turn.
-We pass countless torrential mountain streams and tumbling waterfalls before arriving at the legendary village of Zermatt, nestling at the foot of the instantly recognisable Matterhorn.
+We pass countless torrential mountain streams and tumbling waterfalls before arriving at the legendary village of Zermatt, nestling at the foot of the instantly recognizable Matterhorn.

 Zermatt itself is iconically Swiss.
-It’s a car-free jumble of chalets and wooden farm huts strewn across the valley floor, surrounded by lush pastures alive with the sound of cowbells, while dramatic cable cars and soaring footpaths weave ever upwards to a majestic amphitheatre of lofty summits.
+It’s a car-free jumble of chalets and wooden farm huts strewn across the valley floor, surrounded by lush pastures alive with the sound of cowbells, while dramatic cable cars and soaring footpaths weave ever upwards to a majestic amphitheater of lofty summits.
 Overseeing it all is the ultimate attraction in this alpine wonderland – the mighty, mythical Matterhorn.
-Seeing this pyramid-shaped symbol of Switzerland in its unrivalled glory is truly one of life’s ‘wow’ moments and it doesn’t disappoint!
+Seeing this pyramid-shaped symbol of Switzerland in its unrivaled glory is truly one of life’s ‘wow’ moments and it doesn’t disappoint!

 Today you may wish to explore Zermatt further under your own steam, or you can take Europe’s highest open-air cog railway to the Gornergrat for more stupendous vistas.
-This extraordinary train service departs from Zermatt and climbs through a glorious landscape of mountains, valleys, lakes, streams and grassy meadows; you won’t be surprised that some of the country’s best hiking trails are here.
+This extraordinary train service departs from Zermatt and climbs through a glorious landscape of mountains, valleys, lakes, streams, and grassy meadows; you won’t be surprised that some of the country’s best hiking trails are here.
 The train stops at the summit of the Gornergrat, an altitude of just over 10,000 feet, where you’re surrounded by 29 snow-capped peaks – including the Matterhorn – and numerous glaciers, together creating an absolutely jaw-dropping mountain panorama.
 Sit back and admire a view of some of the mightiest peaks in the world – their magnitude and beauty will simply astound you.